Sequencing the Entangled DNA of Fractional Quantum Hall Fluids: Introduction

-The main purpose of this paper is to prove a theorem that we hope will streamline analysis of this kind, with applications for composite fermion and parton states, as well as possibly other, even more general holomorphic and non-holomorphic many-body trial wave functions in mind.
+The main purpose of this paper is to prove a theorem that we hope will streamline root-state analyses of this kind, with applications for composite fermion and parton states, as well as possibly other, even more general holomorphic and non-holomorphic many-body trial wave functions in mind.
 It will simplify and unify the application of the underlying principles, and allow for generalization in several directions.
 In particular, the theorem will readily cover $k$-body interactions and generalizations of Pauli-like principles, whereas the non-holomorphic examples referenced above are all $2$-body cases.
 It will also allow questions concerning zero mode characterization of certain classes of Hamiltonians to be addressed without undue focus on case-by-case adaption of proof techniques.

 The remainder of this paper is organized as follows.
-In Sec. \ref{statement} we establish the setting for our theorem and subsequently state it.
-In Sec. \ref{applications} we first illustrate simple but typical use cases for our theorem, which we hope will convince the reader of its general utility.
-In Sec. \ref{proof} we prove the theorem.
-We conclude in Sec. \ref{conclusion}.
+In section \ref{statement} we establish the setting for our theorem and subsequently state it.
+In section \ref{applications} we first illustrate simple but typical use cases for our theorem, which we hope will convince the reader of its general utility.
+In section \ref{proof} we prove the theorem.
+We conclude in section \ref{conclusion}.